burakksglu/alerta-contrib/integrations/exchange2alert/README.md

 To enable the script simply set `IMAP_CHECK=True` in environment or export it.

-Add below listed environment variables to `alertad.cof` or export at start in the following format:
+Add below listed environment variables to `alertad.conf` or export at start in the following format:

  - IMAP_HOST
  - IMAP_USERNAME